puppetlabs/puppet-docs/source/facter/3.8/configuring_facter.md

   * Cached facts are stored as JSON in `/opt/puppetlabs/facter/cache/cached_facts` on *nix and `C:\ProgramData\PuppetLabs\facter\cache\cached_facts` on Windows.

 Caching and blocking facts is useful when Facter is taking a long time and slowing down your code.
 When a system has a lot of something --- for example, mount points or disks --- Facter can take a long time to collect the facts from each one.
-When this is a problem, you can speed up Facter's collection by either blocking facts you're uninterested in, or caching ones you don't need retrieved frequently.
+When this is a problem, you can speed up Facter’s collection by either blocking facts you’re uninterested in (`blocklist`), or caching ones you don’t need retrieved frequently (`ttls`).

 #### Example